Hubert von Herkomer: Career

 In 1869 Herkomer exhibited for the first time at the Royal Academy of Arts and sold his first picture for two guineas.
 Also in 1869, he began working as an illustrator for the newly founded newspaper The Graphic, a rival of the Illustrated London News.

+After a wood-engraving dated 1871, he established his position as an artist of high distinction at the Royal Academy.
+Another early notable work is his Eventide: A Scene in the Westminster Union (1878).

 On 10 January 1872, Herkomer was naturalized as a British subject.
 Then aged 22 and living at 32, Smith Street, Chelsea, he was described as an unmarried artist.
 His oath of allegiance to Queen Victoria was witnessed by Sir Sills John Gibbons, Lord Mayor of London.

 In 1873, Herkomer visited a friend who lived in Bushey, Hertfordshire, and the next year he rented a pair of cottages there called Dyreham and a studio near Melbourne Road, Bushey.
-By the time he was twenty-four, he had sold a painting for five hundred pounds.
-It was by his oil painting The Last Muster (1875), after a wood-engraving of 1871, that he established his position as an artist of high distinction at the Royal Academy.
-Another early notable work is his Eventide: A Scene in the Westminster Union (1878).
+By the time he was twenty-four, he had sold a painting for £1,200 pounds to CE Fry, an oil painting titled The Last Muster (1875).
 In 1879 he was elected an associate of the Royal Academy.

 In 1884, a full-page caricature of Herkomer by FG (his friend Franz Goedecker) appeared in Vanity Fair, captioned "Painter, Sculptor, Blacksmith &c".
 In the same year, he established an Art School at Bushey which he continued until 1904, attracting many students.
 In 1885 he was appointed Slade Professor of Fine Art at the University of Oxford, a position he held until 1894.
 He was the first president of the Oxford Art Society, established in 1891.

 In 1890 Herkomer was elected a Royal Academician, in 1893 an associate of the Royal Watercolour Society, and the next year a full member.

 At Bushey, Herkomer built a large house, Lululaund, named after Lulu Griffith, the second of his three wives, in a heavily German style, designed about 1886 by the American architect Henry Hobson Richardson, for whom he painted a portrait.
 This house was completed in 1894 and thereafter served as studio and school.
 It contained a theatre, where Herkomer put on productions of his own plays and musical compositions and also made films.

 In 1899, King Otto of Bavaria ennobled Herkomer as "Ritter von Herkomer" and as a Knight of the Merit Order of the Bavarian Crown.
 The same year, he was awarded the Pour le Mérite award for the arts by the Emperor of Germany.